lucapette/web/main/content/writing/event-driven-microservices-a-comparative-analysis-of-kafka-streams-and-typestream.md

 ---
-title: "Kafka Streams or TypeStream?"
+title: "Event-Driven Microservices: A Comparative Analysis of Kafka Streams and TypeStream"
-description: "A comparative analysis in the context of event-driven architectures"
+description: "A brief look at how Kafka Streams and TypeStream compare in the context of event-driven microservices."
 tags:
-date: 2024-01-05T10:12:55+01:00
+date: 2024-01-12T06:12:55+01:00
 tags:
   - kafka
   - kafka streams